 In the world of sports nutrition, glutamine is also called a Conditionally Essential amino acid.
 By conditionally, we mean that, under some conditions, our ability to make this amino acid may not be enough to suit our needs.
 When this happens, it temporarily becomes an essential amino acid.
 Another phrase that means the same thing is “semi-essential.”

 It's this part about glutamine being conditionally essential that has people buzzing about this amino acid.
-The claims for these types of supplements are numerous but the most prevalent claims is that glutamine helps you recover faster from exercise and improve your exercise performance.
+The claims for these types of supplements are numerous but the most prevalent claim is that glutamine helps you recover faster from exercise and improve your exercise performance.

 Conditionally Essential Amino Acids